 Remember your child’s school for years to come every time you hear this lovely ceramic wind chime singing in the breeze.
-Students use a Sharpie/rubbing alcohol paint technique to create their own unique design on store-bought ceramic medallions.
+Students use a Sharpie-and-rubbing-alcohol paint technique to create their own unique design on store-bought ceramic medallions.
 Then the discs are connected to a branch with fishing wire and metal eyelets.
-For complete instructions, click here.

 2. Personalized Pillow

 Who wouldn’t want to cuddle up with this adorable memento?
-Students cut graduated circles out of felt squares then tack them together with an X-stitch with embroidery floss.
+Students cut graduated circles out of felt squares, then tack them together using an X-stitch with embroidery floss.
 Next, they cut out an oval leaf shape, embroider their name (or use a Sharpie), and attach it to the flower.
-Lastly, recruit a volunteer to either sew or hot glue the flowers to a plain white pillow.
+Lastly, recruit a volunteer to either sew or hot-glue the flowers to a plain white pillow.

 3. Vibrant Wall Hangings

 These beautiful one-of-a-kind wall hangings are sure to bring in some serious coin.
-Make them as elaborate as the ones shown above, using canvas fabric, tempera paint, permanent markers, yarn, and clay.
-For full details, click here.
+Make them as elaborate as the ones shown above, using canvas fabric, tempera paint, permanent markers, yarn, and dowels.

 4. Custom Tote Bags

-These simple canvas bags are perfect for every errand-running parent.
+These simple canvas bags are a perfect school auction art project to make for every errand-running parent.
 This blogger created these models using natural materials, such as leaves, apple halves, and potatoes.
 Other materials needed include textile paint, brushes, newspapers, and plain cotton bags.

 5. Colorful Fabric Weavings

 These gorgeous wall hangings are simple for kids to create together.
 All you need is plastic garden fencing (it usually comes in a roll and can be cut into different sizes) and strips of fabric or ribbons.
-Ask parents for donations of any leftover fabric they may have and check out websites like Naier for free materials.
+Ask parents for donations of any leftover fabric they may have, or check out websites like NAIER for free materials.